dlstreamer/pipeline-server/samples/kubernetes/README.md

 - MQTT: [MQTT](https://hub.docker.com/_/eclipse-mosquitto) is an open source message bus.
 - Node : Physical or virtual machine
 - Leader: A Node which acts as controller and used as cluster entrypoint. `leader` can also be used as `worker`, meaning it can perform the function of the worker in addition to the leader.
 There can only be one leader in a cluster.
-- Worker: An additional node attached to leaders cluster to increase efficiency.
+- Worker: An additional node attached to leader’s cluster to increase efficiency.
 - Pod : A pod is a service container that runs jobs.
 - leader-ip : Host IP Address of Leader Node.